omar-diab/DL-Project-One/README.md

 - builds a stronger integrated pipeline,
 - and then tunes optimization systematically.

 So the repository is not just a set of experiments.
-It is a structured argument:
+It is a structured experimental argument:

 **baseline → isolated regularizers → extended regularizers → full combo → optimization tuning**